rayienda/cherry-store-mobile/README.md

 - Column: Lays out its children in a vertical array.
 - Row: Lays out its children in a horizontal array.
 - ElevatedButton: A material design button that elevates when pressed, used for interactive actions.
+- GridView: Displays items in a grid or table format.
+Used to display a menu of product items in a neat layout.
 - InkWell : Gives an effect/action to a clickable element.
 - SnackBar: Displays a brief message at the bottom of the screen.
 - Card: A material design card that can contain content and actions about an information.